tejethical/tejethical/README.md

-Working across industries proving end to end solutions to start ups and MSME(s)
+Currently working in Ad Tech industry providing end to end solutions to start ups and MSME(s).

+Past Experience in Network and Communication.
+ORAN, ONAP Orchestrators.
+Good hands on knowledge of Dev Ops engineering in Connectivity Industry.

 Programming languages:
 Golang